chbrown13/class-ops/Workshops/Development/Branches.md

 ### 📒 Online Exercise

-__Click below [here] to visit the test exercise.
+__Click the preview below to visit the test exercise.
 This activity will open in the same tab, so make sure to navigate back here.__

 Use `git branch` to see the current branch and `git branch -a` to view a list of branches for the project.